tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 - [Tool for MQTT debugging !
 Super Good !](http://mqtt-explorer.com/)
 - [BK Hobby workshop for MQTT and Openhab](https://www.youtube.com/watch?v=f9DlvG3UQuQ) -> Pretty long but BK Hobby on youtube is excellent to start mastering openhab.

-## 2 Architecture
+## 2. Architecture

 Architecture:
 <img src="images/dockerVsVM.png" width="600px" >

-## 3 P1 port reader Fluvius Smart Meter
+## 3. P1 port reader Fluvius Smart Meter

-intro: Starting point was the P1 reader for the Dutch market.
+**Intro:** Starting point was the P1 reader for the Dutch market.
 This is a python app, with very clean code !, that reads the telegram, according the DSMR 5 OBIS object model in a 'yaml' file and then publishes the readings to a MQTT broker.

 What we changed: - OBIS object model according to the Fluvius specifications. - additional 'debug' feature for reading from file